HCharlotte255/ESPproject/README.md

 CountyIDs
 Latitude
 Longitude
-Name- name of the fire
+Name- Name of the fire

 Reading in CSV and then prepare data for analysis ("data wrangling")
 ```{r Wildfire Data}